 Of all the ingredients listed in the “Active Ingredients” category, only chromium picolinate has any proof, but that proof is not in sync with the majority of studies that have been conducted.

 Now let's cover the research on the “Propriety Blend” in Plexus Boost.
 Because these 4

 ingredients are separated from the others into a unique formula, I think these are likely to be the real active ingredients.
-Remember 2 capsules of Plexus Boost contains a total of 900 mg of these 4 ingredients, but they do not tell us how much of each is in the product.
+Remember 2 capsules of Plexus Boost contain a total of 900 mg of these 4 ingredients, but they do not tell us how much of each is in the product.

 According to the Plexus Slim website, Caralluma Fimbriata is “an edible cactus that has been traditionally used by tribal East Indians for years to suppress hunger and enhance endurance through increased energy.”
-This brief summary at WebMd.com, also notes that the plant was eaten by Indians to help curb appetite.
+There is research on this Caralluma Fimbriata.
+It may curb appetite but as for weight loss, more study is needed.

-While this is encouraging, it doesn’t necessarily mean Plexus Boost does the same thing because in the 2 human studies I located, each used 1 gram (1000 mg) of Caralluma Fimbriata ―which is more than the total amount in the entire proprietary blend of Plexus Boost (900 mg).
+Human studies tend to use 1 gram (1000 mg) of Caralluma Fimbriata ―which is more than the total amount in the entire proprietary blend of Plexus Boost (900 mg).

 It is true that Caralluma Fimbriata makes up most of this blend (since it's the first ingredient listed) but since I'm unable to find any proof less than 1000 gram works, I have to wonder why Plexus decided to use less than was used in research studies?